 4 – Kid-Friendly Attractions

 Yes, we parents do love Tower of Terror, Space Mountain, and especially Avatar – Flight of Passage.
 But, your child may not meet the height requirements or may be too scared to ride.
 Make their day by focusing on kid-friendly attractions that they will especially enjoy.
-A few of our family-friendly favorites are Dumbo, the Flying Elephant, Na’vi River Journey, The Many Adventures of Winnie the Pooh, Buzz Lightyear’s Space Ranger Spin, Toy Story Mania, Disney Junior Live on Stage, Frozen Ever After, and The Seas with Nemo and Friends.
+A few of our family-friendly favorites are Dumbo, the Flying Elephant, Na’vi River Journey, The Many Adventures of Winnie the Pooh, Buzz Lightyear’s Space Ranger Spin, Toy Story Mania, Disney Junior Live on Stage, Frozen Ever After, The Seas with Nemo and Friends, and Mickey and Minnie’s Runaway Railway.
 Our kids would like to add Mad Tea Party (Magic Kingdom’s teacups attraction), but both Mom and Dad get a little nauseous on this one… which is probably why they find it hilarious when we do ride it with them!

 5 – Scavenger Hunt